-Marriage is the experience of belonging completely to another person.
+Marriage is the experience of belonging entirely to another person.
 Spouses accept the challenge and aspiration of supporting one another, growing old together, and in this way reflecting God’s own faithfulness.

-At the same time, such fidelity would be spiritually meaningless were it simply a matter of following a law with obedient resignation.
+At the same time, such fidelity would be spiritually meaningless, were it merely a matter of following a law with obedient resignation.

-Every morning, on rising, we reaffirm before God our decision to be faithful, come what may in the course of the day.
+Every morning, on rising, we reaffirm before God our decision to be faithful, come what may in the day.